matthiasstraka/php-invest/README.md

 bin/console doctrine:schema:update --dump-sql # Optional step to find out what will change (no execution yet) bin/console doctrine:schema:update --force # Perform the upgrade
 ```

+## Maintainers and Contributions
+PHP-Invest is maintained by [Matthias Straka](https://github.com/matthiasstraka).
+Contributions and bugfixes are welcome via pull-requests.